Share Trading Platforms

 The CFDSs available focus on the largest companies from Telstra, Apple to Rio Tinto.
 A CFD differs from shares with it been easy to short of long the share.

 Leverage available when trading.

-Plus500 offers a 1:20 leverage when CFDs share trading.
-This means that $1,000 will gain the effect of $20,000 on the markets amplifying profits or losses.
+Plus500 offers a maximum of 1:300 leverage when CFDs share trading.
 It’s important to understand the risks before leverage trading.

 Profit And Loss Controls